LeandroSWR/InterviewTask/README.md

 more about this I decided to have the player keep that canvas to him self and enable it / edit it's text when needed so we don't spam the garbage collector.

+Update after Diner:
+After looking a bit more into the game I decided to change the movement system to be more similar to the one found in the game.

 ## High Level Checklist

 - [X] Player character capable of walking and interacting with the game world.